usama-dtc/salesforce_mcp/README.md

 ## Setup

 ### Salesforce Authentication
+You can authenticate with Salesforce using one of two methods:

+#### 1. Username/Password Authentication
 1. Set up your Salesforce credentials
 2. Get your security token (Reset from Salesforce Settings)
+3. Configure the following environment variables:
+   - `SALESFORCE_USERNAME`: Your Salesforce username
+   - `SALESFORCE_PASSWORD`: Your Salesforce password
+   - `SALESFORCE_TOKEN`: Your Salesforce security token
+   - `SALESFORCE_INSTANCE_URL`: Your org URL (Optional.
+Default: https://login.salesforce.com)

+#### 2. OAuth2 Authentication with Consumer Key/Secret
+1. Set up a Connected App in Salesforce
+2. Get the Consumer Key and Consumer Secret
+3. Configure the following environment variables:
+   - `SALESFORCE_CONSUMER_KEY`: Your Connected App's consumer key
+   - `SALESFORCE_CONSUMER_SECRET`: Your Connected App's consumer secret
+   - `SALESFORCE_USERNAME`: Your Salesforce username
+   - `SALESFORCE_PASSWORD`: Your Salesforce password
+   - `SALESFORCE_INSTANCE_URL`: Your org URL (Optional.
+Default: https://login.salesforce.com)

+Note: When using OAuth2 authentication, username and password are still required for the JWT bearer flow.

 ### Usage with Claude Desktop